aaronpachesa/fetchASeat/README.md

 Welcome to the Fetch-a-Seat experience!

-This app calls to the SeatGeek API and in effect allows you to search real live events happening now (please attend these events safely and follow all health guidelines)!
+This app calls to the SeatGeek API and in effect allows you to search real live events happening now (please attend these events safely and follow all local health guidelines)!

 I have included: URL Session, JSON decoding,